laurio/banks2ledger/README.md

 ### CSV column mapping

-The default value for `-r` (-1) means that in case you don't have a reference column in the CSV, you can simply omit this option and no reference column will be used.
+The default value for `--ref-col` (-1) means that in case you don't have a reference column in the CSV, you can simply omit this option and no reference column will be used.
 Otherwise, set it to the column number for the payment reference, and the data from there will be printed as